 This is what the exercise looks like in the online course with blink.it:

-Cooperative exercise in online learning: It’s better to go tandem.
+Cooperative exercise in online learning: It’s better to travel in tandem.
 Presented in the blink.it learning platform.

 Effect

-This exercise promotes self-organized online learning again.
-However, due to the tandem work, a higher commitment arises.
-Participants take turns being the coach and ask their tandem partner about their learning progress.
-This change of perspective additionally promotes new viewpoints on the topic.
+In this exercise, self-organized online learning is promoted again.
+However, the tandem work creates a higher commitment.
+Participants, for example, take turns as the coach and ask their tandem partner about their learning progress.
+This perspective shift additionally promotes new viewpoints on the topic.

 Warning: A clear call to action is always important – and especially so for this exercise!
-Provide the tandem pairs with regular concise and easily understandable tasks that they should complete by a certain time.
+Regularly give the tandem pairs concise and easy-to-understand tasks to complete by a certain time.

 creation: 15 minutes